The Taliban is targeting areas around key provincial capitals, looking for weak spots as foreign troops withdraw

 Scenarios like the one Wafa described have played out across Afghanistan over the past week.
 In most cases, Taliban fighters have tightened their grip on cities or moved closer to the city limits.
 Some officials and civilians say Afghan forces abandoned their posts as soon as the Taliban assaults began.

-A doctor in Helmand who watched the Taliban advance from Laskar Gah said, “All the Taliban fighters did was stomp their feet, as if they were just kicking the dust off their boots,” before police abandoned some 10 checkpoints on the city’s edges.
+A doctor in Helmand who watched the Taliban advance from Lashkar Gah said, “All the Taliban fighters did was stomp their feet, as if they were just kicking the dust off their boots,” before police abandoned some 10 checkpoints on the city’s edges.
 The doctor spoke on the condition of anonymity out of fear of reprisals.

 ‘It’s all Taliban country now’: New militant checkpoints on key roadways choke off parts of Afghanistan

-The Afghan Ministry of Defense did not respond to requests for comment.
+The Afghan Defense Ministry did not respond to requests for comment.

 Afghan forces have relied heavily on U.S. airstrikes for the past two decades to push back Taliban attacks, and they credit the foreign air power for allowing government troops to retake districts overrun by the militants.
-The United States has spent more than $88 billion on training and equipping Afghanistan’s security forces, but its troops still struggle to hold territory and repel Taliban assaults unassisted.
+The United States has spent more than $88 billion on training and equipping Afghanistan’s security forces, but the country’s troops still struggle to hold territory and repel Taliban assaults unassisted.

 The Taliban’s political office in Doha said the group has not issued any new military orders.